GitHubSecurityLab/codeql-zero-to-hero/README.md

-# codeql-zero-to-hero
-CodeQL zero to hero blog post series challenges
+# CodeQL Zero To Hero challenge

+Instructions:
+1. Fork this repository
+2. Go to